apache/cxf/distribution/src/main/release/samples/jaxws_graalvm/README.txt

 From the base directory of this sample (i.e., where this README file is located), the pom.xml file is used to build and run the demo.

-Using either UNIX or Windows:
+Using either UNIX or Windows, build server:

-  mvn clean

-Than build server:

-  mvn package -Pserver  (from one command line window)
+  mvn clean package -Pserver  (from one command line window)

 This goal will produce 'target/jaxws-demo-server' executable (platform-dependent) which could be run right away:

-  On Windows: target\jaxws-demo-server.exe
+  On Windows: bin\jaxws-demo-server.exe
-  On Linux: ./target/jaxws-demo-server
+  On Linux: ./bin/jaxws-demo-server

 Than build client:

-  mvn package -Pclient  (from a second command line window)
+  mvn clean package -Pclient  (from a second command line window)

 This goal will produce 'target/jaxws-demo-client' executable (platform-dependent) which could be run right away:

-  On Windows: target\jaxws-demo-client.exe src\main\resources\addNumbers.wsdl
+  On Windows: bin\jaxws-demo-client.exe src\main\resources\addNumbers.wsdl
-  On Linux: ./target/jaxws-demo-client src/main/resources/addNumbers.wsdl
+  On Linux: ./bin/jaxws-demo-client src/main/resources/addNumbers.wsdl

 The command should produce the following output (assuming the server is up and running):